-States, involves an acknowledgment of the right of the King's ships to search and detain such American vessels as are suspected of being loaded with enemies' property, or with contraband of war destined for an enemy's port.
-It remains that I should add, that I have now received express orders from his Majesty to claim as an act of justice (which is expected from the candor of the federal government, and the good understanding which subsists between the two countries) that the vessels, of which the masters and supercargoes have thus illegally re-possessed themselves, be delivered up to me, together with the British seamen and the deserters who have assisted in rescuing them out of the hands of the prize masters, that they may be sent to some one of his Majesty's colonies, to be there dealt with according to law.
+United States, involves an acknowledgment of the right of the King's ships to search and detain such American vessels as are suspected of being loaded with enemies' property, or with contraband of war destined for an enemy's port.
+It remains that I should add, that I have now received express orders from His Maiesty to claim as an act of justice (which is expected from the candor of the Federal Government, and the good understanding which subsists between the two countries) that the vessels, of which the masters and supercargoes have thus illegally re-possessed themselves, be delivered up to me, together with the British seamen and the deserters who have assisting in rescuing them out of the hands of the prize-masters, that they may be sent to some one of His Majesty's colonies, to be there dealt with according to law.

-Philadelphia, February 2, 1800.
+Philadelphia, Feb.
+2, 1800.

-R. LISTON presents his respects to Colonel

-Pickering, Secretary of State.
+R. LISTON presents his respects to Colonel Pickering, Secretary of State.

-I have the honor, sir, of enclosing a duplicate of my letter of the 18th December, to Vice Admiral Sir Hyde Parker, soliciting the discharge of certain American seamen said to be detained on board of his squadron on the Jamaica station; and I flatter myself it will have the desired effect, although it be not accompanied by copies of the documents attesting their citizenship.
-I cannot, however, omit this opportunity of calling to your remembrance what I have frequently stated in conversation, that while the papers called protections are granted with a fraudulent intention, or without a proper examination of facts, by inferior magistrates or notaries public in the United States,' and while they can easily be procured by such natural born subjects of his Majesty as choose to abandon his service in the hour of danger, it is not to be expected that any regard will be paid to them by the commanders of British ships of war.
-And I beg leave once more to urge you to take into consideration-as the only means of drying up every source of complaint and irritation upon this hear-the proposal I had the honor of making two years ago in the name of his Majesty's government), for the reciprocal restitution of deserters.
+I have the honor, sir, of enclosing a duplicate of my letter of the 18th December, to Vice-Admiral Sir Hyde Parker, soliciting the discharge of certain American seamen said to be detained on board of his squadron on the Jamaica station; and I flatter myself it will have the desired effect, although it be not accompanied by copies of the documents attesting their citizenship.
+I cannot, lowever, omit this opportunity of calling to your remembrance what I have frequently stated in conversation, that while the papers called protections are granted with a fraudulent intention, or without a proper examination of facts, by inferior magistrates or notaries public in the United States, and while they can easily be procured by such natural born subjects of His Majesty as choose to abandon his service in the hour of danger, it is not to be expected that any regard will be paid to them by the commanders of British ships of war.
+And I beg leave, once more, to urge you to take into consideration, as the only means of drying up every source of complaint and irritation upon this head-the proposal I had the honor of making two years ago (in the name of His Majesty's Government) for the reciprocal restitution of deserters.

-Philadelphia, February 4, 1800.
+Philadelphia, Feb.
+4, 1800.

-WHEREAS, by the twenty eighth article of the treaty of amity, commerce and navigation, concluded at London on the nineteenth day of November, 1794, between his Britannic Majesty and the United States, it was agreed, in order to facilitate intercourse, and obviate difficulties, that other articles should be proposed and added to the treaty above mentioned, which articles from want of time and other circumstances could not then be perfected, and that the said parties should from time to time regularly treat of and concerning such articles, and should sincerely endeavor so to form them as that they might conduce to mutual convenience and tend to promote mutual satisfaction and friendship; and that the said articles, after having been duly ratified, should be added to and make a part of the above mentioned treaty:
+1. Whereas, by the 28th article of the treaty of amity, commerce, and navigation, concluded at London, on the 19th day of Nov.
+1794, between His Britannic Majesty and the United States, it was agreed, in order to facilitate intercourse, and obviate difficulties, that other articles should be proposed and added to the treaty above-mentioned, which articles, from want of time and other circumstances, could not then be perfected, and that the said parties should from time to time regularly treat of and concerning such articles, and should sincerely endeavour so to form them as that they might conduce to mutual convenience, and tend to promote mutual satisfaction and friendship; and that the said articles, after having been duly ratified, should be added to, and make part of, the above-mentioned treaty.